We all have mental health.

 If I don’t have this list to refer back to I start to become disorganised and feel I am losing control of things or not accomplishing anything during the day.
 I approach the list each morning when I get up at around 0500 ish when my mind is fresh and pick the top three things that I need to accomplish.
 If all goes well, I’ll get the first three done before 0700 before everyone in the house gets up; it’s a bonus if I can squeeze in a bit of exercise too.
 Once those three things are done, it’s onto the next three!

-For more helpful tips for mental health in the workplace, check out the #DoOneThing for mental health campaign from Mind.
-For further reading on this topic, there is an insightful study of qualitative research on the state of mental health in the workplace from the Mental Health Foundation.
+Check out the #DoOneThing for mental health campaign from Mind for helpful tips for mental health in the workplace.
+There's also a great study of qualitative research on the state of mental health in the workplace from the Mental Health Foundation.